Long Pond Community Solar

 Support Maine’s Zero Carbon Goals and our Communities

-We have been building solar farms in Maine for over ten years— including the very first community-owned solar farm project in Maine! — and are comprised of a community of 200+ employee owners who live and work in Maine.
-By joining a community solar farm through ReVision Energy, you’re ensuring that your energy savings are pushing forward the local clean energy movement and supporting local jobs in the process.
+We have been building solar farms in Maine for over ten years— including the very first community-owned solar farm project in Maine! — and are comprised of a community of employee owners who live and work in Maine.
+By joining a community solar farm through ReVision Energy, you’re ensuring that your energy savings push forward the local clean energy movement, and supporting local jobs in the process.

 How does Community Solar Work?

 Power generated from the solar farm feeds into the grid, which is then distributed to the members of the CSF.
-Depending on the model, members can either be owners (literally having purchased their share of panels just like they were built on their roof) or subscribers (a no-upfront-cost, no long-term obligation agreement to enjoy the savings of a share of panels).
+The Long Pond CSF is an ownership model, which means members are owners of the farm, having purchased their share of panels just like they were built on their roof).

 Does Community Solar Sound Right for You?